supertuxkart/stk-code/NETWORKING.md

 Remove `--no-graphics` if you want to see the AI racing.
 You can also run network AI tester in server-only build of STK.

-With the network AI tester, it's easier to for example simulate high-loaded servers or bad (high ping with packet loss) network.
+With the network AI tester, it's easier to for example simulate high-loaded servers or bad networks (ones with high ping and/or packet loss).

-Tested on a Raspberry Pi 3 Model B+, if you have 8 players connected to a server hosted on it, the usage of a single CPU core is ~60% and there are ~60MB of memory usage for game with heavy tracks like Cocoa Temple or Candela City on the server, you can use the above figures to consider number of STK servers hosting on a same computer.
+Tested on a Raspberry Pi 3 Model B+, if you have 8 players connected to a server hosted on it, the usage of a single CPU core is ~60% and there are ~60MB of memory usage for game with heavy tracks like Cocoa Temple or Candela City on the server, you can use the above figures to estimate how many STK servers can be hosted on the same computer.

-For bad network simulation, we recommend `network traffic control` by linux kernel, see [here](https://wiki.linuxfoundation.org/networking/netem) for details.
+For bad network simulation, we recommend `network traffic control` by Linux kernel, see [here](https://wiki.linuxfoundation.org/networking/netem) for details.

-You have the best gaming experience when choosing server having all players less than 100ms ping with no packet loss.
+You will have the best gaming experience by choosing a server where all players have less than 100ms ping with no packet loss.

 ## Server management (Since 1.1)